Kelly Clarkson Jokes About Raising Four Kids: ''Wine Is Necessary''

 During The Voice's panel at TCA on Tuesday, Clarkson spoke about life, love and the reality of being a celebrity with kids.

-When the singer, who has daughter River Rose Blackstock and Remington Alexander Blackstock with husband Brandon Blackstock, was asked about what it's like being a mom to her two kids and Blackstock's two children from a previous marriage, the candid songstress admitted, "They are challenging."
+When the singer, who has daughter River Rose Blackstock and Remington Alexander Blackstock with husband Brandon Blackstock, was asked about what it's like being a mom to her two kids as well as Blackstock's two children from a previous marriage, the candid songstress admitted, "They are challenging."

 She then joked to the crowd, "Wine is necessary."